Garland scores 24 points, Cavaliers beat Bulls 115-92 - WHIZ News

 Mobley became the second Cleveland rookie with at least 300 points and 40 blocks in his first 22 games, joining John “Hot Rod” Williams in 1986-87.
 The USC product is averaging 14 points, 8.2 rebounds and a rookie-best 2.0 rejections.

+“We’ve been on the other end with him blocking our shots in training camp,” Markkanen said, laughing.
+“It’s just what Evan does.
+That’s him.”

 Chicago, whose bench did not score in the first three quarters, has not won five straight since the 2017-18 season.
-Ball hit four 3-pointers and converted one of them into a four-point play.
+Ball hit four 3-pointers and converted one of them into a four-point play, but his teammates were 3 of 17 beyond the arc.

 SHORTHANDED